Drawing from the site’s Art Deco heritage, our vision was to preserve the locally-listed original building.

 - Encapsulate the period with brick detailing, verticality of window placement and use of aqua green

-- Luxury one, two and three bedroom apartments, some with feature glass balconies
+- Luxury 1, 2 and 3 bedroom apartments, some with feature glass balconies

 - High quality interior detailing

-- A bank of photovoltaic cells (solar panels) to the roof reduce CO2 emissions
+- A bank of photovoltaic cells (solar panels) to the roof to reduce CO2 emissions

-- Introduction of a Metallic Veil as both a design feature and practical solution to occupants privacy
+- Introduction of a metallic veil as a design feature and practical solution for occupants’ privacy

-- Apartments well lit by natural light due to an intelligent design ethos
+- Apartments will be well-lit by natural light thanks to the intelligent design ethos

-- Spaces cleverly lit through ‘punched’ holes in the fabric
+- Spaces will be cleverly lit through punched holes in the fabric

 - Full height Art Deco windows and doors to facade